-Dr. Dana Beck, PhD, MSN, MS, FNP-BC, is a family nurse practitioner who specializes in women and people with the capacity for pregnancy’s sexual and reproductive health and a health services and policy researcher.
-Dr. Beck maintains an active clinical practice as a nurse practitioner in LA County, which informs her research and teaching.
+Dr. Dana Beck, PhD, MSN, MS, FNP-BC, is a family nurse practitioner who specializes in women and birthing people’s sexual and reproductive health and a health services and policy researcher.
+Dr. Beck maintains an active clinical practice as a nurse practitioner, which informs her research and teaching.
 She has expertise in the process of community mobilization for maternal health in under-resourced communities and has conducted research in the US, Ethiopia, and Zambia.
-Dr. Beck’s current research focuses on policy and health systems solutions for individuals at the intersection of reproductive and perinatal heath and behavioral health, with the ultimate goal of improving health outcomes and healthcare for this population through co-creation of culturally relevant health services and policy solutions.
+Dr. Beck’s current research focuses on policy and health systems solutions for individuals at the intersections of reproductive and behavioral health, with the ultimate goal of improving health outcomes and healthcare for this population through co-creation of culturally relevant health services and policy solutions.
 This scholarship is grounded in frameworks of reproductive justice and harm reduction.

 Research Expertise